emissary-ingress/emissary/user-guide/with-istio.md

-# Ambassador and Istio: Edge proxy and service mesh
+# Ambassador and Istio: Edge Proxy and Service Mesh

 ---